-To slow the ageing process of a deck many deck-owners turn to a protective deck stain.
+To slow the aging process of a deck many deck owners turn to a protective deck stain.
 Protecting the wood from many adverse weather conditions can prolong its life and also enhance the appearance and natural beauty of the wood.

 Most decks need regular maintenance every couple of years consisting of a light wash and a recoat of protective finish.
 If you have decided to go with a different look or you simply want to switch brands of deck stain there are a few things worth noting.
 Any existing stain should be removed from the surface before a new deck stain is applied.
 To understand this better it might help to know how a deck stain works.